syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Bookmarks.md

 WordDocumentPart class contains the collection of sections.
 WordDocumentPart is usually used with the Bookmark Navigator.

-> Note: WordDocumentPart contains the copy of sections from the documents.
+N> WordDocumentPart contains the copy of sections from the documents.
 When you modify the content of the WordDocumentPart, it does not affect the objects inside the document.

-Public Constructors
+#### Public Constructors

-Table 72 : Constructors Table

 <table>
 <tr>